beejjorgensen/bgpython/src/bgpython_chapter_04_toolintro.md

 3. **Code it up**: This is where we execute on our plan.
 We'll do that in the following sections.

-4. **Post-mortem**: We'll do this, below, as well.
+4. **Postmortem**: We'll do this, below, as well.
 In future chapters, we'll leave these last two off the number list and just do them in subsequent sections.